VirtualFlyBrain/VFB2/content/en/docs/Data/stages.md

 CC BY 3.0, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Drosophila_melanogaster_life_cycle.jpg).

-VFB's datasets are documented by [technique](/docs/data/em/) and by [source](/docs/data/lm/) elsewhere on this site, but nothing groups them by the stage of the animal they came from.
-That gap has come up in practice: it is why a question like *"how many larval datasets does VFB hold, and which is newest?"* has no direct answer on the site today, and can only be approximated by searching dataset names for the word "larval" — a search that misses anything not named that way, and catches nothing at all for embryo or pupal material.
+VFB's datasets are documented by [technique](/docs/data/em/) and by [source](/docs/data/lm/) elsewhere on this site; this page groups them by the developmental stage of the animal they came from, so a question like *"how many larval datasets does VFB hold, and which is newest?"* has one place to look.
+Stage labels are now being added to dataset entities in the knowledge base itself, so the grouping below will also become queryable through the API and the VFB chat as that release propagates.

-This page is that missing reference.
-It lists all 210 dataset entities currently in the VFB knowledge base (`DataSet` individuals — the same list `search_terms` returns when filtered to `dataset`), grouped by developmental stage, with a link to each dataset's own page where a stage-agnostic reader would want to jump straight to the data.
+The page lists all 210 dataset entities currently in the VFB knowledge base (`DataSet` individuals — the same list `search_terms` returns when filtered to `dataset`), grouped by developmental stage, with a link to each dataset's own page.

 **At a glance.** Of the 210 dataset entities, 2 are embryonic, 36 are larval (27 first-instar, 5 third-instar, and 4 larval with no instar stated), 2 are pupal and